 Students will practice expository writing and learn the academic form of the essay and research paper.
 Students will focus on the development of an academically sound and challenging thesis and resulting essay.
 The mechanics of writing will be reviewed as needed.
 3-0-3 Pre-requisite: Placement testing; successful completion of DEVS012 Reading and DEVS015 Introduction to College Writing if required, permission of the Division Director.

 Second Semester - 15 Credits

 This course places special emphasis on interpretation of meteorology phenomena affecting aircraft; basic concepts of aviation meteorology; temperature, pressure, moisture, stability, clouds, air masses, fronts, thunderstorms, icing and fog.
 The course covers analysis and use of weather data for flight planning and safe flying; interpretation of weather maps, reports and forecasts.
-Prerequisite: AVIP110 Corequisite: AVIP136 3-0-3
+3-0-3 Prerequisite: AVIP110/123 Corequisite: AVIP136

 Theory of Instrument Flight

 The necessary actual flight instruction from an FAA approved fixed based operator to qualify for the FAA Instrument Pilot Rating is performed and includes 40 hours of instrument flight and 10 hours of oral instruction and briefing.
 Successful completion will be passage of the FAA required flight test for an instrument pilot rating.
-Prerequisites: AVIP106 and qualify for total flight hours under FAA part 61 or 141 for an Instrument Rating.
+Prerequisite: AVIP106.
+Co-Requisites: AVIP121 and AVIP136.
 0-4-2

 Introduction to Information Tech